-Exposure: Full sun to partial shade
+Exposure: Full sun to partial shade Growth habit: 5-20'+ tall, 3-10' wide

-Growth habit: 3-12' long Propagation: Seed
+Propagation: Seed

+Florida regions of landscape suitability: Central, South

 Garden tips: Wild lime, with its dense foliage and thorny branches, is a great choice for establishing a buffer or privacy screen.
 It can be pruned and maintained as a hedge.
 The plant can tolerate partial shade, but when grown in full sun, it produces a fuller crown and many more blooms.
 Wild lime is great for both formal and naturalistic landscapes.
-It is easy to establish, adaptable to a variety of conditions, and grows fairly guickly.
+It is easy to establish, adaptable to a variety of conditions, and grows fairly quickly.

-Wild lime plants are occasionally available from nurseries that specialize in Florida native plants.
+Wild lime is available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.